lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes fix to the following critical issue:

-* The user permissions are not working properly due to which the users are not able to view the folders they are permitted to.
-Although, the user is able to view the folder content despite not seeing the root folder when navigating to the folder URL directly.
+* The user permissions are not working properly due to which the users are not able to view the folders (they are permitted to) when navigating through the portal.
+Although, the folder content are visible when opening the Folder URL directly.

 ## Languages {#languages}